As 15% of Nevadans face food insecurity, the Wolf Pack remains dedicated to ensuring food security for all Nevadans.

 What's the Wolf Pack doing?

-Examples of the Wolf Pack's impacts in this area are highlighted below.
+Examples of recent Wolf Pack impacts on food insecurity in Nevada are highlighted below.
 To suggest an impact be added, please contact Shelby Bietz.

 Throughout the state